-- (a) The Kuranda/Myola Sewered Area shall be defined as that area which is indicated on the map titled "Sewerage Area - Kuranda" in Map 24 and "Sewerage Area - Myola" in Map 26 - Volume 3 of these documents. - (b) The Kuranda/Myola Sewerage Charge shall be levied on all properties located within the defined area titled "Sewerage Area - Kuranda" and "Sewerage Area - Myola" and shall be levied on a unit basis as determined by Council and set out on Schedule 2 of these documents. - (c) The Kuranda/Myola Sewerage Charge shall be levied at \$734.00 per unit for vacant lots, \$878.00 per unit for each residential or unit/flat and \$292.67 per unit for all non-residential units. - (d) For those properties that share both residential and non-residential structures, the premises shall be considered mixed use premises attracting both unit and charge per unit factors for each type of structure.
+- (a) The Kuranda/Myola Sewered Area shall be defined as that area which is indicated on the map titled "Sewerage Area - Kuranda" in Map 23 and "Sewerage Area - Myola" in Map 25 - Volume 3 of the MSC Budget. - (b) The Kuranda/Myola Sewerage Charge shall be levied on all properties located within the defined area titled "Sewerage Area - Kuranda" and "Sewerage Area - Myola" and shall be levied on a unit basis as determined by Council and set out on Schedule 2 (Page 62) of this document. - (c) The Kuranda/Myola Sewerage Charge shall be levied at \$734.00 per unit for vacant lots, \$900.00 per unit for each residential dwelling or unit/flat and \$300.00 per unit for all nonresidential units. - (d) For those properties that share both residential and non-residential structures, the premises shall be considered mixed use premises attracting both unit and charge per unit factors for each type of structure.